-From inception through December 31, 2012, we have incurred \$64.5 million in research and development expenses.
+From inception through March 31, 2013, we have incurred \$69.8 million in research and development expenses.
 We plan to increase our research and development expenses for the foreseeable future as we continue the development of our Lenti-D and LentiGlobin product candidates and conduct research and development activities under our recently-announced strategic collaboration with Celgene.
 Our current planned research and development activities include the following:

-- In March 2013, we submitted an Investigational New Drug application, or IND, to the U.S. Food and Drug Administration, or the FDA, for a Phase II/III clinical study to examine the feasibility, safety and efficacy of our Lenti-D product candidate.
-We expect enrollment to initiate this study in the second half of 2013. - We plan to initiate during the first half of 2013 a Phase I/II clinical study in France to study the feasibility, safety and efficacy of our LentiGlobin product candidate in subjects with ß-thalassemia major and SCD. - We plan to initiate during the first half of 2013 a Phase I/II clinical study in the United States to study the feasibility, safety and efficacy of our LentiGlobin product candidate in subjects with β-thalassemia major. - We will continue to manufacture clinical study materials in support of our clinical studies.
+- We plan to initiate during late 2013 a Phase II/III clinical study to examine the feasibility, safety and efficacy of our Lenti-D product candidate. - We have initiated a Phase I/II clinical study in France to study the feasibility, safety and efficacy of our LentiGlobin product candidate in subjects with ß-thalassemia major and SCD. - We plan to initiate during mid-2013 a Phase I/II clinical study in the United States to study the feasibility, safety and efficacy of our LentiGlobin product candidate in subjects with ß-thalassemia major. - We will continue to manufacture clinical study materials in support of our clinical studies.

-The following table identifies research and development expenses for the years ended December 31, 2011 and 2012.
 Our direct research and development expenses consist principally of external costs, such as startup fees paid to investigators, consultants, central laboratories and CROs in connection with our clinical studies, and costs related to acquiring and manufacturing clinical study materials.
 We do not allocate personnel-related costs, costs associated with our general platform improvements, depreciation or other indirect costs to specific programs, as they are deployed across multiple projects under development and, as such, are separately classified as personnel and other expenses in the table below: